Mark Haykowsky, PhD, FACC, FAHA

-I am a Professor, and Nursing Research Chair in Aging and Quality of Life in the Faculty of Nursing, College of Health Sciences, at University of Alberta.
-My internationally recognized research program examines the biological mechanisms underpinning the decline in cardiovascular health and fitness across the healthy aging and heart failure continuum, and the role of lifestyle interventions to improve cardiovascular and skeletal muscle function.
+I am a Professor, and Research Chair in Aging and Quality of Life in the Faculty of Nursing, College of Health Sciences, at University of Alberta.
+My internationally recognized research program examines the biological mechanisms underpinning the decline in cardiovascular health and cardiorespiratory fitness across the healthy aging and heart failure continuum, and the role of lifestyle interventions to improve cardiovascular and skeletal muscle function.
 A second research area is in the cardiooncology field with specific focus on the role of exercise training to prevent cardiovascular and skeletal muscle deconditioning across the breast cancer survivorship continuum.
-I have published 295 peer-reviewed journal articles, reviews, book chapters, and expert opinion papers (Google Scholar: h-Index: 73; Total Citations: 18,399; Expertscape Rankings: Top 0.0054% [4 out of 74,603 published authors] of "Oxygen Consumption" world experts; Top 0.019% [6 out of 31,129 published authors] of "Exercise Tolerance" eworld experts; Top 0.025% (26 out of 99,143 published authors) of "Exercise Therapy" world experts).
-I have been an invited or keynote speaker for over 225 Local, National, or International Scientific Meetings; a PI or Co-investigator for 51 grants (including CIHR and NIH-R15, RO1, PPG), and an Expert Working Group Member for several National Institutes of Health (NHLBI, NIA) initiatives including the most recent meeting focusing on potential extracardiac contributors to heart failure with preserved ejection fraction in older adults (https://pubmed-ncbi-nlm-nih-gov.login.ezproxy.library.ualberta. ca/34503685/).
+A final research focus is in Sport Cardiology.
+I have published over 300 peer-reviewed journal articles, reviews, book chapters, and expert opinion papers (Google Scholar: h-Index: 76; i10 index: 214; Total Citations: 19,726; Expertscape Rankings: Top 0.0054% [4 out of 74,603 published authors] of "Oxygen Consumption" world experts; Top 0.019% [6 out of 31,129 published authors] of "Exercise Tolerance" eworld experts; Top 0.025% (26 out of 99,143 published authors) of "Exercise Therapy" world experts).
+I have been an invited or keynote speaker for over 230 Local, National, or International Scientific Meetings; a PI or Co-investigator for 51 grants (including CIHR and NIH-R15, RO1, PPG), and an Expert Working Group Member for several National Institutes of Health (NHLBI, NIA) initiatives including the most recent meeting focusing on potential extracardiac contributors to heart failure with preserved ejection fraction in older adults (https://pubmed-ncbi-nlm-nih-gov.login.ezproxy.library.ualberta. ca/34503685/).
 I have supervised or a committee member for 120 trainees during the past 23 years.
 Finally, I am a Fellow of the American College of Cardiology (FACC), and American Heart Association (FAHA).